hurwitzlab/biosystems-analytics-2020/SETUP.md

 In order to get updates from the HurwitzLab copy of the repo, you must set it as an "upstream" repository.

-* Change into your local repo checkout
+* Change into your local repo checkout, e.g., `~/work/biosystems-analytics-2020`
 * Execute `git remote add upstream https://github.com/hurwitzlab/biosystems-analytics-2020.git`

 # Using `git`